This post may contain affiliate links. Please read our disclosure policy.

 This sweet potato chili recipe takes less than an hour to make and is packed full of flavor and healthy ingredients.
-It’s my favorite type of vegan chili to make, and it’s grain-free, dairy free and fuss-free, so I have a feeling you’ll love it too!
+Sweet potato chili is my favorite type of vegan chili, and it’s grain-free, dairy-free, and fuss-free, so I have a feeling you’ll love it too!
 It’s the perfect bowl of hearty goodness as the weather gets colder.